 Maria was brought to our FYTA medical mission in her village.
 She obviously had a clubfoot that place her as an outcast.
 Through incredible means, Elizabeth was introduced to an orthopedic surgeon who ultimately did surgery on Maria.
 Today, Maria continues to live with her grandmother, walking like others.

 Joffre is a young man who had scarlet fever as a child with no medications available which resulted in a heart defect requiring a valve replacement.
 Elizabeth was acquainted with a cardiologist in Quito who was willing to examine Joffre.
-Ultimately, Joffre required another valve replacement, financial assistance for he and his family and heart medication that has been brought from the USA for the past 8 years.
-Joffre has been able to work and support his family since his last surgery.
-Thanks to an American doctor, FYTA has continued to supply Joffre’s heart medication.
+Ultimately, Joffre required a second valve replacement, financial assistance for he and his family and thanks to an American doctor heart medication was brought from the USA for many years.
+Joffre was able to work and support his family since his last surgery.
+Joffre Sanchez, only 44, went to be with the Lord prior to Richard’s arrival in September 2022.
+He left behind his wife, Maria, and their three children.

 Esnerio was a 42 year old man brought to our Buen Samaritano Clinic in a ‘human sling’ his two young sons carried suspended between a bamboo pole.
 Esnerio had been bed ridden and unable to walk for years due to severe arthritis.
 Through combined efforts of an Ecuadorian lady, J & J and FYTA Esnerio was supplied with two J & J prosthetic hips, surgery performed in Quito and Esnerio and his wife Bianca have returned to thank FYTA for the financial assistance for bilateral hip replacements . . .And, we have visited him in his home in the jungle.